-UNIVERSAL CONSUMER INTERFACE (UCI) - IF EQUIPPED
+UNIVERSAL CONSUMER INTERFACE (UCI) 0.5 - IF EQUIPPED

-NOTE: This section is for sales code RES and REQ/ REL/RET radios only with UConnect®.
-For sales code RER, REN and REZ touch-screen radio UCI feature, refer to the separate RER, REN or REZ User's Manual.
+NOTE: This section is for sales code RES and REQ/REL/RET radios only with UconnectTM.
+For sales code RER, RBZ, REN, REP, REW, RB2 or REZ touch-screen radio UCI feature, refer to the separate RER, REN, RBZ, RB2 or REZ User's Manual.
 UCI is available only if equipped as an option with these radios.

-This feature allows you to plug an iPod® into the vehicle's sound system through a 16-pin connector using the provided interface cable.
+This feature allows an iPod® to be plugged into the vehicle's sound system through a 16-pin connector, using the provided interface cable.